Do you know why we use the robots.txt file on our blog? What is the significance of robots.txt file?

 Sitemap: https://scrollbucks.com/page-sitemap.xml Sitemap: https://scrollbucks.com/post-sitemap.xml User-agent: * Disallow: /?s=* Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php Allow: /wp-admin/images/

 Once you prepared the robots.txt file, you should have updated it in your Google Search Console.
-You can update it by going here-
+You can upgrade it by going here-

 Google Search Console>Crawl>robots.txt tester

-Its very important for you to define the right rule in the robots.txt file otherwise search engine will not able to find your blog and ultimately it will affect your blog traffic.
+Its very important for you to define the right rule in the robots.txt file; otherwise, the search engine will not be able to find your blog, and ultimately, it will affect your blog traffic.